The most common type of arthritis is osteoarthritis, and typically it only affects older people.

 The surface layer of cartilage breaks down and wears away in osteoarthritis.
 Osteoarthritis also leads to an increase in synovial fluid and growth of spurs out from the edge of the bone.
 Because of this, bones under the cartilage rub together, causing pain, swelling and decreased joint motion.
 The result is that the joint feels stiff and sore.

 Joint pain and some limitations in joint movement are common in people with osteoarthritis.
 Osteoarthritis differs from other types of arthritis because only joint function is affected.
-It usually occurs in the weight-bearing joints of the hips, knees and lower back.
+It usually occurs in the weight-bearing joints of the hips, knees and low back.
 However, the neck, small finger joints, the base of the thumb and the big toe are also affected.
-Other joints in osteoarthritis are affected only except when injury or stress has occurred.
+Other joints in osteoarthritis are affected only unless injury or stress has occurred.

 Taking an active role in the treatment of your osteoarthritis and in preventing additional joint damage is vital.
-Decreasing your risk for developing osteoarthritis is possible through specific preventive measures.
-For this reason if you suspect you have any form of arthritis getting the correct diagnosis and beginning treatment early on is important.
+Decreasing your risk of developing osteoarthritis is possible through specific preventive measures.
+For this reason, if you suspect you have any form of arthritis getting the correct diagnosis and beginning treatment early on is important.

-One example of a treatment is viscosupplementation or lubrication injections into the osteoarthritic knee.
-Viscosupplements are doses of hyaluronic acid that are injected into the painful knee and into the synovial fluid.
+One treatment is viscosupplementation or lubrication injections into the osteoarthritic knee.
+Viscosupplements are doses of hyaluronic acid injected into the painful knee and synovial fluid.